Open Letter to the Sages

 Joseph’s Cherem

 When Joseph was sold by his brothers to Gentiles, they made a ban (‘Cherem’) as an oath that nobody would reveal what happened to Joseph.
-Even G-d was bound by this ban not to reveal by prophecy to Jacob (Israel) what really happened to Joseph.
+Even G-d was bound by this ban not to reveal by prophecy to Israel (Jacob) what really happened to Joseph.
 This Cherem caused the Holy Spirit to be removed from Israel.
 This Cherem was only lifted once the brothers went to Egypt with the intention of redeeming their brother at whatever cost.
 Then, Joseph was revealed to his family and the Holy Spirit returned to Israel.

 Samuel & the “Mamzer”

 As with Rachel and Leah, Jesse’s wife secretly traded place with his maidservant one night, but the matter was not revealed immediately.
 Since David was also a descendant of a Moabite, David grew up being considered a halachic Mamzer (a bastard child).
-The Halacha at the time was that a descendant of any Moabite was considered an illegitimate Israelite, until the Prophet Samuel came and corrected the Halacha to only disqualify Moabite men, not women (especially David’s ancestress, Ruth).
+The Halacha at the time was that a descendant of any Moabite was considered an illegitimate Israelite, until the Prophet Samuel (Shmuel) came and corrected the Halacha to only disqualify Moabite men, not women (especially David’s ancestress, Ruth).
 Once his Halachic legitimacy was confirmed, he was no longer considered a Mamzer and prevented from being anointed as G-d’s chosen king.

 Pinchas & Jephthah’s Vow

 According to the holy Arizal, the Prophet Samuel was a Reincarnation of Pinchas (Phineas) the High Priest (Shaar HaPesukim, Vaeira).
-Just as the Halachic prohibition on Joseph and David were lifted to reveal Israel’s redeemers, Pinchas also was tasked to nullify a vow…
+Just as the Halachic prohibition on Joseph and David were lifted to unveil Israel’s redeemers, Pinchas also was tasked to nullify a vow…

 According to Judaism, the highest level of the soul is called, ‘Yechidah’ (literally, ‘only’).
 This level represents sinless and absolute unity with G-d.
 This level was lost to Adam when he sinned.
 In Judaism, this level is directly identified with the Messiah.
 The Messiah represents the general Yechidah of the collective soul of Israel.
 The only time in all of the Hebrew Bible that the word, ‘Yechidah,’ appears is in the story of Jephthah’s ‘only’ (‘Yechidah’) daughter, who is unnamed.

-Jephthah made a vow that he would sacrifice his ‘Yechidah’ daughter, foreshadowing the sacrifice of the Messiah son of Joseph (who is likened to the “only” son, Zechariah 12:10).
+Jephthah HaGiladi made a vow that he would sacrifice his ‘Yechidah’ daughter, foreshadowing the sacrifice of the Messiah son of Joseph (who is likened to the “only” son, Zechariah 12:10).
 It was the role and responsibility of the High Priest, Pinchas, to nullify the vow which Jephthah had made.
 Because he did not do this, the Sages say that he too lost the Holy Spirit like Jacob.

 Elijah & The Cherem

-According to the Sages, Elijah is a reincarnation of Pinchas.
+According to the Sages, Elijah HaGiladi is a reincarnation of Pinchas.
 Elijah is introduced for the very first time in the Bible right after the verse describing how Hiel violated the Cherem that Joshua placed on the holy city of Jericho by building it (1 Kings 16:34).
 Hiel was the son of the Davidic King of Judah and his sons died as a consequence of violating this ban.
-Some translations say that Hiel is of Bethel, but it is actually written, of Beth “HaAli,” which has the exact same Hebrew letters as, “Elijah.”
+Some translations say that Hiel is of Bethel, but it is actually written, of Beth “HaAli,” which has the exact same Hebrew letters as, ‘Elijah.’

-Elijah is first introduced as withholding the rains, symbolizing Elijah’s specific power of being able to withhold or release from Heaven the Messiah.
+Elijah is first introduced as withholding the rains, foreshadowing Elijah’s specific power of being able to withhold or release from Heaven the Messiah.
 The Hebrew word for ‘teacher’ is also used for ‘rain,’ as written by the Prophet Joel,

 “Be glad then, you children of Zion,